-Why settle for soggy, pre-cooked and pre-picked crab when you can prepare it fresh?
-Here are the basic tips you need to host your own crab feed.
+Why settle for soggy, pre-cooked and pre-picked Dungeness crab when you can prepare it fresh?
+Here are the basic tips you need to host your own crab feed, or make a perfect crab dinner for yourself.

 Step 1: Get a fresh crab